remarkablemark/remarkablemark.github.io/_posts/2023/2023-02-18-how-to-run-react-native-detox-tests-on-github-actions.md

 title: How to run Detox tests on GitHub Actions
 date: 2023-02-18 20:27:46
 updated: 2023-03-01 22:28:30
-excerpt: How to set up and run React Native Detox tests on GitHub Actions.
+excerpt: How to set up and run React Native Detox iOS and Android E2E (end-to-end) tests on GitHub Actions CI.
 categories: react-native detox test github-actions ci ios android
 ---